Sigmanic/powershell-windows-toolbox/README.md

 # Features

 Before doing anything, Create a "System Restore Point" from Windows Toolbox. just in case if thing does not goes as u like or you want to revert back in previous state.
-It's Completely Safe to use because everything is reversible
+It's Completely Safe to use because everything is reversible (Not fully, still fixing it)

 ### System Tweaks
 1. Debloat / Remove pre-installed app